Skip to content

 Tucked into the southwest corner of the state, the town of Durango has been intertwined with the Durango & Silverton Narrow Gauge Railroad since the 1880s.
 It’s a relationship that continues to this day as old locomotives billowing steam plumes are commonly seen along this rail-with-trail route.
 The mixed-surface path of the Animas River Trail travels a little more than 9 miles along its namesake with numerous river crossings, and cuts through downtown along a river walk that’s been called the spine of the city’s trail network.
 Offering a wealth of outdoor opportunities and historic train rides, Durango attracts around a million visitors each year.

-TRAIL OF THE MONTH: Colorado’s Animas River Trail (November 2017)
+Related: Colorado’s Animas River Trail

 Colorado Riverfront Trail